Permutation: Ascents, descents, runs, exceedances, records

-An ascending run of a permutation is a nonempty increasing contiguous subsequence of the permutation that cannot be extended at either end; it corresponds to a maximal sequence of successive ascents (the latter may be empty: between two successive descents there is still an ascending run of length 1).
-By contrast an increasing subsequence of a permutation is not necessarily contiguous: it is an increasing sequence of elements obtained from the permutation by omitting the values at some positions.
+An ascending run of a permutation is a nonempty increasing contiguous subsequence that cannot be extended at either end; it corresponds to a maximal sequence of successive ascents (the latter may be empty: between two successive descents there is still an ascending run of length 1).
+By contrast an increasing subsequence of a permutation is not necessarily contiguous: it is an increasing sequence obtained by omitting some of the values of the one-line notation.

 For example, the permutation 2453167 has the ascending runs 245, 3, and 167, while it has an increasing subsequence 2367.

 If a permutation has k − 1 descents, then it must be the union of k ascending runs.

 The number of permutations of n with k ascents is (by definition) the Eulerian number $\textstyle\left\langle{n\atop k}\right\rangle$; this is also the number of permutations of n with k descents.
 Some authors however define the Eulerian number $\textstyle\left\langle{n\atop k}\right\rangle$ as the number of permutations with k ascending runs, which corresponds to k − 1 descents.

 An exceedance of a permutation σ1σ2...σn is an index j such that σ_{j} > j.
 If the inequality is not strict (that is, σ_{j} ≥ j), then j is called a weak exceedance.
 The number of n-permutations with k exceedances coincides with the number of n-permutations with k descents.

+A record or left-to-right maximum of a permutation σ is an element i such that σ(j) < σ(i) for all j < i.